bitcoinwords/bitcoinwords.github.io/_pages/about.md

 Check out [Bitcoin-Only](https://bitcoin-only.com/).
 It is a curated repo of strictly **"BITCOIN ONLY"** products, services, content, and more.
 You won't be disappointed.

 [![](/assets/images/new-bo.png)](https://bitcoin-only.com/)

+## Colophon
+**WORDS** is hosted on [GitHub Pages](https://pages.github.com/) and uses the theme [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) by [Michael Rose](https://twitter.com/mmistakes).
+99.99% of the text on this site is written by people smarter than me.
+If you would like to submit something to the journal, please follow the instructions on the [submissions page](https://bitcoinwords.github.io/submissions/).

+[Mailchimp](https://mailchimp.com/) is used for newsletter distribution and [LNPay.co](https://lnpay.co) powers content distribution and donations.
+[Visual Studio Code](https://code.visualstudio.com/) is used for text editing and Microsoft Office is used to format the journal.
+Cover art is sourced from [Unsplash](https://unsplash.com/) and with permission from original artists.
+[Twitter](https://twitter.com) and [Feedly](https://feedly.com) are the weapons of choice for content discovery.